-Maximising the return on existing assets delivers impressive benefits and achieves value for money, ensuring that the rate-payer's dollar goes further whilst not compromising quality.
-The better use of resources will also contribute to reducing the adverse impact of the transport system on the environment and help contribute towards the Council's Auckland Plan target of reducing greenhouse gas emissions by 40 per cent by 2031 (based on 1990 levels).
+Maximising the return on existing assets delivers significant benefits and achieves value for money, ensuring that the rate-payer's dollar goes further whilst not compromising quality.
+Better use of resources will also contribute to reducing adverse impacts of the transport system on the environment and help contribute towards the Draft Auckland Plan's target of reducing greenhouse gas emissions by 40 per cent by 2031 (based on 1990 levels).